entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/development-concepts.md

 | [Entando Component Manager]<!--(../compose/ecm-overview.md)--> | [Content Templates](../../tutorials/compose/content-templates-tutorial.md)  |
 |  | [Digital Assets](../../tutorials/compose/digital-assets-tutorial.md) |

 ## Consume Applications
-In the Consume step, the end-user or consumer interacts with an application to complete specific tasks, the runtime phase of an Entando Application.
+In the Consume step, the end-user or consumer interacts with an application to complete specific tasks in the runtime phase of an Entando Application.
 The modular design of the platform allows the application and services to be scaled according to that use.
 In the same way, applications can be continuously improved by adding or updating web content, changing engine rules, and deploying seamless upgrades to individual components.

 | Documentation | Tutorials        |
 | :------------ | :-------- |